fnproject/tutorials/JavaFDKIntroduction/README.md

 ```

 We've created a couple of simple Pojos to bind the JSON input and output
-to and and changed the function signature to use these Pojos.
+to and changed the function signature to use these Pojos.
 The
 Java FDK will automatically bind input data based on the Java arguments
 to the function.
 JSON support is built-in but input and output binding
 is extensible and you could (for instance) plug in marshallers for other